|

 Alignment

-normal posture, flexibility, speed at the time, physical condition
+posture, flexibility, speed at the time, physical condition and wind

 Head